canonical-web-and-design/practices/index.md

 ---
 layout: base
+title: Web and design team practices
 ---

-# Web and design team practices

 A collection of documents that describe best practices for Canonical web team.